StorageB/custom-command-toggle/docs/index.md

 Install through the [GNOME Extensions website](https://extensions.gnome.org/extension/7012/custom-command-toggle/) or the [GNOME Extension Manager](https://mattjakeman.com/apps/extension-manager).

-To configure the extension, open extension prefrences through the extension manager or by running:
+To configure the extension, open extension preferences through the extension manager or by running:

 ```
 gnome-extensions prefs custom-command-toggle@storageb.github.com
 ```

-From the prefrences window, use the top-left menu for quick access to this User Guide, the Icon List, and other useful information.
+From the preferences window, use the top-left menu for quick access to this User Guide, the Icon List, and other useful information.

 ![screenshot-menu](screenshots/screenshot-menu-12.png)